-Finding Unique Solutions and Optimizing Part Functionality with Design for Manufacturing
+Finding Unique Solutions Enhancing Part Functionality with Design for Manufacturing Techniques

 When designing a seal, you need to ensure functional requirements are met.
 Faulty designs can cause liquid to spill out and damage your product or packaging.
 If injection molding constraints are not considered when designing, there’s a higher chance of getting quality defects, which delays your entire process.
 That’s why designing for manufacturing ensures you have an optimized design that can be injection molded and meets your functional requirements.